ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/00-introduction.md

 # Sorting, part 1 {#sorting-1}

 <!-- OPENDSA: START -->
-We have seen that, when an array is sorted in ascending order, *binary search* can be used to find items in it efficiently.
+We have seen that, when an array is sorted in increasing order, *binary search* can be used to find items in it efficiently.
 But what about when we have a collection of data that is not in any order?
 If we will often need to search for items in the data, it makes sense to *sort the data* first.
-In this chapter we will study algorithms for sorting arrays in ascending order.
+In this chapter we will study algorithms for sorting arrays.

 We sort many things in our everyday lives: A handful of cards when playing Bridge; bills and other piles of paper; jars of spices; and so